asad-sangla/sqlopsstudio/docs/carbon/acquisition.md

 The easiest way to install for Debian/Ubuntu based distributions is to download and install the .deb package (64-bit) either through the graphical software center if it's available or through the command line with:

     $ sudo dpkg -i <file>.deb
+    > for 5/30 and Linux dist that does not have apt-get support.

     $ sudo apt-get install -f # Install dependencies

+    > for 6/30 and beyond

+    > refer to sql server installation docs.microsoft.com page and specify instruction per Linux dists.

 Installing the .deb package will automatically install the apt repository and signing key to enable auto-updating using the regular system mechanism.
 Note that 32-bit and .tar.gz binaries are also available on the [download page](https://github.com/Microsoft/carbon).

 The repository and key can also be installed manually with the following script:

     $ curl https://packages.microsoft.com/keys/microsoft.asc | gpg --dearmor > microsoft.gpg
     $ sudo mv microsoft.gpg /etc/apt/trusted.gpg.d/microsoft.gpg
     $ sudo sh -c 'echo "deb [arch=amd64] https://packages.microsoft.com/carbon stable main" > /etc/apt/sources.list.d/vscode.list'

+> refert to https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-setup-red-hat no GPG business.

 Then update the package cache and install the package using: